Folium Systems

 Business model

-Folium can package AI capability through services, proofs, launches, and operations.
+Folium can package AI capability through services, records, launches, and operations.

 The current public deck frames model options without pricing claims or financial promises.
 Commercial detail belongs in controlled diligence after offer architecture, delivery capacity, legal structure, and customer pipeline are reviewed.